williamgilpin/flowtrace_docs/flowtrace_matlab.md

 Implementation of the flowtrace tool as a function file in MATLAB.

-This was developed and tested primarily on R2014a, but it has no special dependencies on particular toolboxes.
+This code has been tested on R2013b and later.
+It has no special dependencies on particular toolboxes.
 Future versions might require the Image Processing Toolbox

 William Gilpin, Vivek N. Prakash, and Manu Prakash, 2015